embyth-training-projects/expressjs-fundamentals/README.md

 # Assignment

-1. Download/Login to MongoDB server

-2. Create database for products

-3. Fetch data from MongoDB
+1. Fetch and store data in MongoDB with mongoose ODM